nevinpolat/game4every1/evaluation-criteria/6-ingestion-pipeline/ingestion-pipeline.md

-# Automated Data Ingestion with Python
+# Day 6: Automated Data Ingestion with Python

 Who needs a complicated orchestration tool when you can create a seamless ingestion pipeline with just two simple Python scripts?
 In this document, we'll walk you through the exciting process of automating data ingestion for a game dataset using Python.
 Our goal is to keep your dataset fresh and up-to-date without the hassle of manual intervention.
 Let’s dive in!